jwiegley/git-scripts/README.md

-# git-branch-status
-A BASH script that prints out pretty git branch sync status reports
+# git-branch-status - print pretty git branch sync status reports

+By default, the `git-branch-status` command shows the divergence relationship between branches for which the upstream differs from it's local counterpart.

+A number of command-line switches exist selecting various output modes to compare any or all local or remote branches.

 ![git-branch-status screenshot][scrot]